Hiikey7/smartbetgenerator/frontend/README.md

        - DB_NAME
        - PORT (Railway will set this automatically)
 3. Update the frontend environment variable `VITE_API_BASE_URL` to point to your deployed backend URL

-## Troubleshooting

-### Common Issues and Solutions

-1. **"Failed to fetch" errors**: This usually means the backend server is not running.
-Make sure to:

-   - Start MySQL server on your system
-   - Run `npm start` in the `backend` directory
-   - Check that the server is running on port 3001

-2. **Database connection errors**:

-   - Verify MySQL is installed and running
-   - Check that the database credentials in `backend/.env` are correct
-   - Ensure the `smartbets` database exists
-   - Run `npm run test:db` to test the database connection

-3. **"EADDRINUSE" error when starting the server**:

-   - Another process is already using port 3001
-   - Change the PORT in `backend/.env` to a different port (e.g., 3002)
-   - Or stop the process using port 3001:
-     - On Windows: `netstat -ano | findstr :3001` then `taskkill /PID <PID> /F`
-     - On macOS/Linux: `lsof -i :3001` then `kill -9 <PID>`

-4. **Frontend not connecting to backend**:

-   - Ensure both frontend and backend are running
-   - Check that the API calls in `frontend/components/SaveLoadSlips.tsx` and `frontend/pages/SavedSlips.tsx` point to the correct backend URL (configured via `VITE_API_BASE_URL` environment variable, defaulting to `http://localhost:3001`)
-   - Check browser console for CORS errors (should be handled by the backend)

-5. **Empty saved slips page**:
-   - This is normal when no slips have been saved yet
-   - Create and save a betting slip first

-## API Endpoints

-- `GET /api/betting-slips` - Get all betting slips
-- `POST /api/betting-slips` - Save a new betting slip
-- `GET /api/betting-slips/:id` - Get a specific betting slip
-- `PUT /api/betting-slips/:id` - Update a betting slip
-- `DELETE /api/betting-slips/:id` - Delete a betting slip

-## Testing

-- `npm run test:db` - Test database connection
-- `npm run test:api` - Test all API endpoints
-- `npm run init:db` - Initialize database schema

-## Technologies Used

-- React with TypeScript
-- Vite for build tooling
-- MySQL for database
-- Express.js for backend
-- Tailwind CSS for styling
-- shadcn/ui components